 Unusual Options Activity Insight: General Motors

-General Motors (NYSE:GM) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $59.15 following the option alert.
+Shares of General Motors (NYSE:GM) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $59.48.

 - Sentiment: BEARISH